ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/examples.js.markdown

 {PANEL/}

-{PANEL:Two subscription workers that are waiting for each other}
+{PANEL:Subscription workers with failover on other nodes}

+In this configuration, any available node will create a worker.
+If that worker fails, another available node will take over.

+{CODE waitforfree@ClientApi\DataSubscriptions\DataSubscriptions.cs /}

+{PANEL/}

+{PANEL:Subscription workers with a primary and secondary node}

 Here we create two workers:

-* The main worker with the `TakeOver` strategy that will take over the other one and will take the lead
+* The primary worker with the `TakeOver` strategy will take the lead over the secondary worker

-* The secondary worker that will wait for the first one fail (due to machine failure etc.)
+* The secondary worker will takeover if the primary fails (due to machine failure etc.)

-The main worker:
+The primary worker:

 {CODE:nodejs waiting_subscription_1@client-api\dataSubscriptions\dataSubscriptions.js /}